Why Invest in Black Creek Diversified Property Fund (DPF)?

 3 DPF may offer shares at a price that it believes reflects the NAV per share of such stock more appropriately than the prior month’s NAV per share, including by updating a previously disclosed offering price, in cases where it believes there has been a material change (positive or negative) to DPF’s NAV per share since the end of the prior month.

 4 The amount of distributions DPF may make is uncertain, is not guaranteed, may be modified at the program’s discretion, and is subject to board approval.
 DPF may pay distributions from sources other than cash flow from operations including, without limitation, the sale of assets, borrowings or offering proceeds (including the return of principal amounts invested).
-The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could potentially reduce your overall return and dilute the value of your investment in shares of DPF common stock.
-Because borrowed funds were used to pay distributions, the distribution rate may not be sustainable.
-Prior to 2012, DPF’s distributions have historically exceeded its cash flow from operations.
-However, for each year from 2012 through 2015 and for the quarters ended June 30, 2016, September 30, 2016, December 31, 2016, March 31, 2017, June 30, 2017 and September 30, 2017, distributions were funded solely from cash flow from operations.
-The distributions for the three months ended March 31, 2016 were funded 95.3% from cash flow from operations and 4.7% from other sources.
+The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could reduce your overall return and dilute the value of your investment in shares of DPF common stock.
+Although our distributions during the nine months ended September 30, 2018, on a year-to-date basis, and for the years ended December 31, 2017, 2016, and 2015, on an annualized basis, were fully funded from our operations, we did experience quarters during that period in which our distributions were not fully funded from our operations, with the shortfall funded from borrowings.
+Cash flow from operations does not include a reduction to cash flow resulting from on-going capital expenditures as GAAP defines those cash outflows as part of investment activities.
+Nonetheless, capital expenditures are inherently a significant and material part of the on-going business of DPF.
+Furthermore, cash flow from operations, after deducting capital expenditures, may not be sufficient to fund 100% of DPF’s distribution.
+For example, cash flow from operations, after deducting capital expenditures, for each of the years ended December 31, 2017 and 2016, would not have been sufficient to fund DPF’s entire distribution amounts.
+Furthermore, due to two recent large lease expirations, DPF may incur higher capital expenditures over the next two years, continuing to make funding distributions through cash flows from operations, after deducting capital expenditures, unlikely over that period of time.

 5 Stockholders will automatically become a participant in DPF’s distribution reinvestment plan unless the stockholder is a resident of a state that prohibits automatic enrollment, is a client of a participating broker dealer that does not permit automatic enrollment in the distribution reinvestment plan, or the stockholder elects not to become a participant by noting such election on their subscription agreement.
 If a stockholder is a resident of a state prohibiting automatic enrollment, or a client of a participating broker dealer that does not permit automatic enrollment in the distribution reinvestment plan, the stockholder may choose to enroll as a participant in DPF’s distribution reinvestment plan.
 As a participant, the cash distributions attributable to the class of shares that the stockholder owns will automatically be reinvested in additional shares of the same class.
 The cash distributions the stockholder receives will be reinvested in shares of DPF’s common stock at the transaction price in effect on the distribution date.
 However, DPF’s board of directors may determine, in its sole discretion, to have any distributions paid in cash without notice to participants, without suspending the plan and without affecting the future operation of the plan with respect to participants.
 DPF’s board of directors may amend, suspend or terminate the distribution reinvestment plan in its discretion at any time upon 10 days’ notice to stockholders.
 DPF may provide notice by including such information (a) in a Current Report on Form 8-K or in its annual or quarterly reports, all publicly filed with the Commission or (b) in a separate mailing to the participants.
 Following any termination of the distribution reinvestment plan, all subsequent distributions to stockholders would be made in cash.
 Investors in the distribution reinvestment plan will experience immediate dilution of the net tangible book value of their shares.